 Guarantee for financial instruments (investor compensation scheme) :

 Claims arising out of investment transactions fall under the investor compensation scheme.
-In case of insolvency, AGDL will protect all the eligible investors (which hold investment instruments or funds related to investment transactions at a credit institution) by ensuring the reimbursement of their claims arising out of investment transactions up to EUR 20,000.
+In case of insolvency, FGDL will protect all the eligible investors (which hold investment instruments or funds related to investment transactions at a credit institution) by ensuring the reimbursement of their claims arising out of investment transactions up to EUR 20,000.

 - No claim shall be eligible for double compensation in virtue of these systems.

 - All currencies are protected without distinction.

 - The Guarantee covers natural persons as well as legal entities (within the limits of the statutes of the FGDL, in particular of the provisions of articles 6 and 7).